-Samantha Carey recently joined Hertfordshire FA as Designated Safeguarding Officer following the departure of Richard Drake
+Gemma Chaffey recently joined Hertfordshire FA as Designated Safeguarding Officer following the departure of Samantha Carey

-We are pleased to announce that Samantha Carey has been appointed as our new Designated Safeguarding Officer.
-Sam brings a wealth of knowledge and experience to the role, having previously held a number of safeguarding focused positions in the education sector over the last 15 years.
+We are pleased to announce that Gemma Chaffey has been appointed as our new Designated Safeguarding Officer.
+Gemma brings a wealth of knowledge and experience to the role, having previously worked in safeguarding focussed positions in local government over the last 15 years.

-The Designated Safeguarding Officer reports directly to our Chief Executive and works to ensure the Safeguarding Operating Standards are met and maintained across football in Hertfordshire, promoting The FA’s policies and procedures and supporting the volunteer workforce throughout the county to deliver best practice.
+The Designated Safeguarding Officer reports directly to our Chief Executive and works to ensure Safeguarding standards are met and maintained across football in Hertfordshire, promoting The FA’s policies and procedures and supporting the volunteer workforce throughout the county to deliver best practice.

 The role is central to our handling of any safeguarding issues, acting as the first point of contact for those within the game, from parents and carers through to league and club Welfare Officers.
 They also work closely with agencies such as the Police, Children’s Social Care and the NSPCC in reporting concerns and dealing with cases.